 Have you noticed unpleasant sewer-like smells coming from your drains?
-Or perhaps there’s a musty odor around your sinks or shower?
-While it’s tempting to just pour bleach down the drain, these odors often signal underlying plumbing or drain cleaning issues that need professional attention.
+Or perhaps there’s a musty odour around your sinks or shower?
+While it’s tempting to just pour bleach down the drain, these odours often signal underlying plumbing or drain cleaning issues that need professional attention.

 Sewer Gas Smell: A rotten egg or sulfur smell is typically sewer gas, which contains toxic compounds that shouldn’t be entering your home.

-Musty Odors: These damp, earthy smells often indicate mold or mildew growth in your plumbing system.
+Musty Odours: These damp, earthy smells often indicate mould or mildew growth in your plumbing system.

-Food Decay: Particularly in kitchen sinks, rotting organic matter can create persistent unpleasant odors.
+Food Decay: Particularly in kitchen sinks, rotting organic matter can create persistent unpleasant odours.

 Why Are My Drains Smelling?